 Learn to Create Work Order

-This is where you transform identified issues, maintenance needs, or service requests into actionable tasks for your team or vendors.
+Transform issues, maintenance needs, or service requests into actionable tasks for your team and vendors.

 JP